 A goal can be scored directly from a kickoff.

-After a goal, the game shall be restarted as in rule 10.1.
+After a goal, the game shall be restarted as detailed in section 9.2

-During temporary suspensions of play, the official shall drop the ball at the spot where play was suspended, and it shall be restarted with an indirect free kick by the team in possession of the ball prior to the suspension.
+During temporary suspensions of play, the official shall drop the ball at the spot where play was suspended.
+Play shall be restarted with an indirect free kick by the team in possession of the ball prior to the suspension.
 If no possession can be determined, a drop ball will occur.

-Teams are responsible for retrieving the ball when it goes out of play.
-Officials have the authority to issue yellow cards if frequent delays of game occur.
+Teams responsible for kicking the ball out of bounds must retrieve the ball themselves.
+Officials have the authority to issue cards if frequent delays of game occur.